 Whilst this means that all shareholders must have a minimum of one share, this doesn’t mean that the perfect share structure is for all shareholders to own one share each.

 Many businesses in their early stages will have more than one shareholder and it's possible to issue different types of share depending on the circumstances and ambitions of the founder and business.

 It's also possible through different share types and classifications, to weight shares in terms of what they can do for the owner.
 For example, in some cases to gain the most tax efficient remuneration whilst keeping the voting rights with the directors.

 When setting up a business there isn’t a set type of share that has to be used.
 In most cases ‘ordinary shares’ are issued by small companies, which have full rights to dividends, voting at meetings and a right to the distribution of the companies assets in the event of winding-up or a sale.

 If a company only has one shareholder then the simplest action would to be to award a single £1 share.
-However in cases where there is more than one shareholder, different amounts of resources can be placed in the company by individuals and through share capital this can lead to different types of ownership, conditions and rights.
+However in cases where there is more than one shareholder with different amounts of share capital, meaning you may need to look at different options.